Chart Color Schemes

 Wendouree has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified ten projects likely affecting the region.
-Notable ones are Learmonth Road Retail Hub, Wendouree Library and Learning Centre, Ballarat Major Events Precinct Upgrades, and Wendouree Station Precinct Structure Plan and Urban Design Framework.
-The following list details those most relevant.
+AreaSearch has identified eight projects likely to affect the region.
+Notable initiatives include Learmonth Road Retail Hub, Wendouree Library and Learning Centre, Ballarat Major Events Precinct Upgrades, and Wendouree Station Precinct Structure Plan and Urban Design Framework.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.